misch2/Smart-doorbell/README.md

 # Smart doorbell

-This is a simple-yet-effective upgrade for an ordinary analog doorbell with 12 V control signals like [this one](https://www.czechphone.cz/admin/documents/manual-navod:-dt-verona-16a-bz--mb.pdf).
+A simple-yet-effective upgrade for an ordinary analog doorbell with 12 V control signals like [this one](https://www.czechphone.cz/admin/documents/manual-navod:-dt-verona-16a-bz--mb.pdf).
 The *original* doorbell is very simple: it can ring (using a mechanical vibrating ringer), it allows two way voice communication and it can open the building door using a solenoid.

 This project has following goals (with a minimal changes to the existing system):

  - Pass the ring signal to the Home Assistant for further automations
  - Distinguish between two sources of signal (appartment door vs building door)
  - Activate the solenoid to open the door

+I wanted this automation because I'm often wearing noise cancelling headphones at home and I then don't hear when package delivery man is trying to reach us.
+With HA automation I now receive a Telegram notification on my phone and smart watch in such situations.
+And I can now open the building door by a touch of virtual HA button, without grabbing my keys, which is *cool*.

 The implementation consists of 4 parts: